-The logistics services providing company "Uzvneshtrans" is in charge of the construction of the logistic center in Tashkent that is due for completion at the beginning of 2012.
+The logistics services providing company "Uzvneshtrans" is in charge of the construction of the logistic center in Tashkent that is due for start of exploitation at the end of 2014.

 The ILC Tashkent will provide full range of services for handling, storage, Customs clearance and transportation including on "door-to-door" terms.